RouleThomas/Akizu_Lab/journal.md

 Only on the CHOP cluster or on a CHOP machine...
 Just copy/paste with cp from cluster to local computer Google Drive!

+## RStudio with ressource
+- Go to https://respublica-web.research.chop.edu and interactive app --> Rstudio.
+- Here I have access to my `/home/roulet/`

+## IGV with ressource
+- Maybe try Mobaxterm with ssh and -X
+XXX ??

 ## Cluster-files folder-like interace
 No idea!
 Dolphin I can see files but not transfer them...\
 To allow cp/paste between Vitrual machine and computer: